thtrieu/thtrieu.github.io/about.md

 Whatever happen next, please pardon my engrish.

-***
+**

 Sunday morning.
 You wake up early, it's only 6:00AM.

-Such a delightfully odd hour to wake up, but the whispers of your mind is clear: sleep is done now, take a deep breath of fresh morning air, accept the truth.
-After all those years seeking for a better sleep schedule and promising yourself to start doing it, you finally did it, for the first time - by accident.
+Such a delightfully odd hour to wake up, but the whispers of your mind is clear: sleep is done now, take a deep breath, accept the truth.
+After all those years seeking for a better sleep schedule and promising yourself to start doing it, you finally did it - by accident.

 The profound secret for a better sleep, you realised, is a sudden emptiness of your fridge on saturday night, and you being too lazy to visit the grocery for more food.
 So you make do with a handful of mushrooms, some greens and two eggs.